mikesart/graphicsmagick/www/index.rst

   * GM is more efficient so it gets the job done faster using fewer resources.

-  * GM is much smaller and tighter (3-5X smaller installation footprint).
+  * GM is much smaller and lighter (3-5X smaller installation footprint).

   * GM is used to process billions of files at the world's largest photo sites (e.g. `Flickr`_ and `Etsy`_).